vilsonrodrigues/face-recognition/README.md

 <h2> Overview </h2>

 The goal this project was to build a lightweight and scalable face recognition system.
+To solve bottlenecks as serial pre and post processing and slow face matching some strategies were adopted.

 Efficient and lightweight models were selected.
 [Ultra LightWeight](https://github.com//) face detector and [Mobile FaceNet](https://github.com/Linzaerfoamliu/MobileFaceNet) to feature extraction.

 Preprocessing steps were fusioned on both models.
 NMS layers were add to face detector using ONNX.
 IoU thresh was 0.5 and conf thresh were 0.95.
-The models graphs are simplified using [ONNX-sim](https://github.com/daquexian/onnx-simplifier)
+The models graphs are simplified using [ONNX-sim](https://github.com/daquexian/onnx-simplifier).

 [ONNX Runtime](https://onnxruntime.ai/) with [OpenVINO](https://docs.openvino.ai/2023.2/home.html) are the inference engine for model execution.

 [Qdrant](https://qdrant.tech/) is used as a Vector Search Engine (Vector Database) to efficient face matching and data retrieval.

 [Ray](https://ray.io) is a python lib to distributed execution in large-scale.
-Ray Data ingests and processes images.
+Ray runs on laptop, clouds, Kubernetes or on-promise.
+In this project, Ray Data ingests and processes images.
 Ray Serve model composition API join five services to face retrieval.
+[FastAPI](https://fastapi.tiangolo.com/) is integrate to recive HTTP requests.

 <h2> Getting Started </h2>